kaantpcc/weather-forecast/README.md

 # weather-forecast
-weather forecast application with node.js , express.js , axios , ejs , css
+weather forecast application with node.js , express.js , axios , ejs , css (fully responsive)

 This is a weather forecast web application.
 If you want to clone this project you have to install all NPM's with 'npm install'